Command17/rbxts-neutron/README.md

 Neutron is a fork from [Proton](https://github.com/Sleitnick/rbxts-proton) that adds some usefull stuff.

-Neutron is an easy-to-use framework for Roblox game development.

-Like the neutron of an atom, Neutron aims at adding stability to your game development, all while only remaining a portion of the whole.
-Use Neutron to structure and connect the top-level design of your game.

 ## Class Components

 A `ClassComponent` is just like a `Component` except it has no `onStart` or `onStop` method.